theklakin/AndroidSecurityAnalyzer/README.md

 ### flows

 Traverses the smali code of an Android application and identifies potential flows from a source to a sink

+## Execution

+For each packet locate the class with the main function and simply execute the class as a normal java application.